DataTalksClub/machine-learning-zoomcamp/02-regression/01-car-price-intro.md

 * Prepare data and Exploratory data analysis (EDA)
 * Use linear regression for predicting price
 * Understanding the internals of linear regression
-* Evaluating the model with RMSE
+* Evaluating the model with RMSE(Root mean square)
 * Feature engineering
 * Regularization
 * Using the model